-Mr. Penland is currently a registered landscape architect and a Principle at Rundell Ernstberger Associates, where he manages a variety of projects from the early stages of initial design throughout construction administration.
-Beginning his experience with REA as an intern in early 2005, Cecil has been an integral part of several projects including streetscapes, parks, commercial and campus developments, and an array of master planning efforts.
+Mr. Penland is currently a registered landscape architect and a Principal at Rundell Ernstberger Associates, where he manages a variety of projects from the early stages of initial design throughout construction administration.
+Beginning his experience with REA as an intern, Cecil has been an integral part of several projects including streetscapes, parks, commercial and campus developments, and an array of master planning efforts.
 These projects have ranged from small, site specific projects to large, comprehensive planning studies, and have entailed the development of presentation graphics, 3D models, site designs, cost estimates, construction documents, and construction administration.

 Cecil has been project manager on a variety of projects at Ball State University in Muncie, Indiana, including the site design for several residence halls, streetscapes, and the L.A.
 Pittenger Student Center.
 Additionally, Cecil has also managed a variety of projects for Indiana University including the regional campuses master land use plans, the IU Kokomo Commencement Pavilion, and most recently, a seventy foot tall gateway tower located at the prominent intersection of Dunn Street and SR 46 at IU’s Bloomington campus.